instructor-ai/instructor/docs/hub/youtube_clips.md

+---
+title: Generating YouTube Clips from Transcripts Using Instructor
+description: Learn to create concise YouTube clips from video transcripts with `instructor` and OpenAI, enhancing your content engagement.
+---

 # Generating YouTube Clips from Transcripts

 This guide demonstrates how to generate concise, informative clips from YouTube video transcripts using the `instructor` library.
 By leveraging the power of OpenAI's models, we can extract meaningful segments from a video's transcript, which can then be recut into smaller, standalone videos.
 This process involves identifying key moments within a transcript and summarizing them into clips with specific titles and descriptions.